person134/hibrid/README.md

 ## Requirements

 - **Rust 1.56+** ([Install Rust](https://rustup.rs/))
-- For Linux: One of apt, pacman, or dnf must be installed
+- For Linux: One of apt, pacman, dnf, or portage must be installed
 - For Windows: winget must be available
+- For MacOS: Homebrew must be installed

 ---